 - Tap the X to unpair your device.

 Should You Use Pluto TV?

 All in all, Pluto TV is great for cord-cutters who miss the ritual of watching linear cable TV.
 Pluto TV will grant you the same experience while allowing you to save money along the way.
-It may not have a lot of popular channels, but the fact that it’s completely free makes cutting the cord a tempting offer.
+It actually offers a lot of great content from popular channels.

 Do you plan on giving Pluto TV a try?
 If you’re already using it, what are your favorite channels?
 Let us know in the comments below!